satishattada/react-static-pro-max/templates/README.md

 # Templates

 The templates in the directory will get you started.
-They are designed to be selected when using the ```react-static create``` CLI command.
+They are designed to be selected when using the ```react-static-pro-max create``` CLI command.

 ## blank